henrysky/MyGaiaDB/README.rst

 This code is mainly to help myself managing data for my research project with Gaia DR3 XP spectra and not meant to fit research usage from every aspect of Gaia's 1 billion stars.
 The main motivation of this code is to make setting up local Gaia database with 2MASS and ALLWISE accessible to everyone.
-Possible use cases include but not limited to make very long complex query cross-matching to multiple databases that can take a long time to finish (where the online ESA `Gaia archive`_ has timeout limitation).
+Possible use cases include but not limited to making very long complex query cross-matching to multiple databases that can take a long time to finish (where the online ESA `Gaia archive`_ has timeout limitation).

 You are welcome to modify the code, make pull request to make this code to suit your and others need.

-**Part of this code will never be continuously tested properly since no way I can run this code with a few TB of gaia data on Github Actions**
+**Part of this code will never be continuously tested properly since no way I can run this code with a few TBs of gaia data on Github Actions**

 .. contents:: **Table of Contents**
     :depth: 3